sbrl/bloworm/README.md

 **Current Phase:** Planning

+## Installation

+### Requirements
+Blow Worm requires the following PHP modules:
+* `openssl` - used to generate secure random numbers for login tokens

 ## Libraries
 This section contains a list of interesting libraries I have found that may or may not be useful when building this thing: